flarcher/mgwa-pairing-table-tool/README.md

 * A [JDK](https://jdk.java.net/) version 11 or more
 * [Apache Maven](https://maven.apache.org/) version 3.6.0 or more

-Here is the command for the build:
+Here is the command for a minimal build:

     mvn clean install

-Then, in order to run the application:
+Then, in order to run the application (without packaging the project):

     cd gui && mvn javafx:run

+For a run from the project's package:

+1. Run `mvn package` in order to generate the package
+2. Go to the `target` folder (the package is currently this folder)
+3. Call either `start.sh` from Linux/Mac-OS, or `start.bat` from Windows.

 ## License